dataluscorp/browser/python/docs/index.rst

 Vendoring Python packages
 =========================

-If the Python package is to be used in the building of Firefox itself, then we **MUST** use a vendored version.
-This ensures that to build Firefox we only require a checkout of the source, and do not depend on a package index.
-This ensures that building Firefox is deterministic and dependable, avoids packages from changing out from under us, and means we’re not affected when 3rd party services are offline.
-We don't want a DoS against PyPI or a random package maintainer removing an old tarball to delay a Firefox chemspill.
+If the Python package is to be used in the building of Datalus itself, then we **MUST** use a vendored version.
+This ensures that to build Datalus we only require a checkout of the source, and do not depend on a package index.
+This ensures that building Datalus is deterministic and dependable, avoids packages from changing out from under us, and means we’re not affected when 3rd party services are offline.
+We don't want a DoS against PyPI or a random package maintainer removing an old tarball to delay a Datalus chemspill.

 Where possible, the following policy applies to **ALL** vendored packages: